 “Aviation Risk Management” Is a Vague Phrase

-It occurred to me recently that the phrase “aviation risk management” gets thrown around in many different contexts, both by myself and anyone else writing about aviation SMS.
+It occurred to me recently that the phrase “aviation risk management” gets thrown around in many different contexts, both by myself and anyone else writing about aviation safety management systems (SMS).
 While “aviation risk management” gives the impression of being a single, solid idea – something to attain for – in reality, it is a phrase that means many different things depending on the context.

 It can be as much:

 - A “thing”;